Foreign Language - Spanish

 “The children really enjoy and benefit so much form our e-twinning project.
 It’s a new approach to learning languages where the children are given a more active role to showcase their talent!

-During the termly skype sessions, the children are able to practise their Spanish in a real context - speaking Spanish to children their own age.”
+During the termly Skype sessions, the children are able to practice their Spanish in a real context - speaking Spanish to children their own age.”

 Spanish teacher at Wykeham Primary School